 With his attention to detail and the support of an outstanding group of boosters, he has brought Virginia Tech golf into national prominence.
-A look at Hardwick’s accomplishments the past 29 years shows just how successful he and his Hokies have been.
-His teams have finished in the top 10 of 248 tournaments and have won 33 tournaments, including a nation’s best six titles during the 2000-01 season.
-Under Hardwick’s direction, the Hokies have appeared in the past six NCAA Division I Golf Regionals, and most recently qualified for the 2012 NCAA Championship at Riviera Country Club in Pacific Palisades, California.
+A look at Hardwick’s accomplishments the past 30 years shows just how successful he and his Hokies have been.
+His teams have finished in the top 10 of 260 tournaments and have won 35 tournaments, including a nation’s best six titles during the 2000-01 season.
+Under Hardwick’s direction, the Hokies have appeared in the past seven NCAA Division I Golf Regionals, and most recently qualified for the 2012 NCAA Championship at Riviera Country Club in Pacific Palisades, Calif.
 Virginia Tech also had consecutive trips to the Regionals from 2001 to 2004, advancing to the NCAA Championship two of those years and finishing eighth in 2001.
-In total, Hardwick’s players have been to 12 NCAA Regionals and advanced to the NCAA Finals six times.
+In total, Hardwick’s players have been to 13 NCAA Regionals and advanced to the NCAA Finals six times.

 When the Virginia Tech community was rocked by the tragedy of April 16, 2007, Hardwick mourned with his players and then went about helping the community in the best way he knew how: he and his team of achievers captured one of the most improbable, but well-earned, ACC titles in any sport.
 His group of players, with tears in their eyes and a strong will, tied Georgia Tech for the 2007 ACC Golf Championship six days after the tragedy.

-A tireless worker, Hardwick has taken on even more duties and responsibilities over the past ten years.
-The Director of Golf at Virginia Tech since April 1983, he was named the Director of Golf Operations in January 2003, a position that not only continues his stewardship over the Virginia Tech Golf Course, but also the Pete Dye River Course of Virginia Tech.
+A tireless worker, Hardwick has taken on even more duties and responsibilities over the past eleven years.
+In January 2003, he was named Director of Golf Operations at Virginia Tech, a position that not only continues his stewardship over the Virginia Tech Golf Course, but also the Pete Dye River Course of Virginia Tech.
 Since 2004, when the Hokies joined the Atlantic Coast Conference, Hardwick has overseen a program to improve facilities and continue the quest to remain among the elite programs in collegiate golf.
 “The River” underwent a major renovation that year by renowned golf course architect Pete Dye.
 The renovation included a new state-of-the-art practice facility for the golf team and other amenities that afford Hokie golfers one of the finest team-oriented practice complexes in the nation.
-He has also built a solid financial foundation for the program, receiving 33 endowed scholarships over the past 26 years, which will allow numerous student-athletes to continue their careers at the collegiate level.
+He has also built a solid financial foundation for the program, receiving 35 endowed scholarships over the past 27 years, which will allow numerous student-athletes to continue their careers at the collegiate level.

 Never one to prize individual honors, Hardwick has nonetheless received many accolades that are testament to the mark he has left on collegiate golf and the golf world as a whole.
-This past December Hardwick was presented with the GCAA Service Award for outstanding service to Virginia Tech and the sport of golf for the last 30 years.
+In December, 2012 Hardwick was presented with the GCAA Service Award for outstanding service to Virginia Tech and the sport of golf for over 30 years.
 In 2007 he was inducted into the Golf Coaches Association of America’s Hall of Fame.
 He received the award at the association’s annual banquet in Orlando, and sharing the dais with Hardwick and the two other inductees was golf legend Arnold Palmer, who received the Lifetime Achievement Award from the GCAA.
 Additionally, in 1994 Hardwick received one of his greatest honors when he was selected as the 11th inductee to the Virginia PGA Hall of Fame, making him the youngest member of this elite group.

 An excellent teacher of the game, Hardwick has compiled an impressive list of playing accomplishments as well.
 In the fall of 2009, less than a year after reconstructive shoulder surgery, he achieved perhaps the most impressive feat of his playing career by winning the State Senior Open of Virginia.
 In 1995 he won the Middle Atlantic PGA Head Professional Championship by one shot after he birdied the last five holes.
 That year, he also won the Bobby Jones/Homestead Invitational at the Lower and Upper Cascades with rounds of 68-65 for a seven-shot victory.
 In addition, he was named a member of the PGA Challenge Cup Team for 1995, 1996 and 1997.
 He qualified for the National PGA Club Professional Championship in 1978, 1988 and 1992 and was selected by the PGA as a member of the Yamaha Cup team in 1988.
 He won the 1981 Spalding International Professional Championship in Castle Harbour, Bermuda, and was low pro in the Virginia PGA State Open in 1976.